-A healthy recipe for sesame chicken that is stir-fried using less oil than the battered and fried version.
+This better than takeout sesame chicken is a marinated chicken stir fry recipe in which the chicken is stir-fried using less oil than the battered and fried version.
 Make it juicy and saucy with a secret ingredient low-sugar sauce that has tons of flavor!

-Sesame chicken is usually coated with batter and deep-fried, then mixed with a sweet sauce to get you addicted.
-With this recipe, you’ll learn how to make an easy stir-fried sesame chicken that has the same (addictive) results with a few tricks I’ll be telling you in a few minutes.
+Takeout sesame chicken is usually coated with batter and deep-fried, then mixed with a sweet sauce to get you addicted.
+With this recipe, you’ll learn how to make an easy marinated chicken stir fry that has the same (addictive) results with a few tricks I’ll be telling you in a few minutes.
 Once you learn that, you’ll never deep-fry your chicken again!

-The only thing you’ll miss in this chicken stir fry recipe is the crispiness (and the added calories).
+The only thing you’ll miss in this better than takeout sesame chicken recipe is the crispiness (and the added calories).
 That’s more than compensated by soft and melt-in-your-mouth chicken achieved by tenderizing and marinating it in the sauce before stir-frying.
 I bet you’ll eventually find this low-calorie recipe more delicious than the fried one.

 This is another addition to my easy chicken recipes with a few basic ingredients.
 For a quick and easy dinner, serve this sesame chicken with plain boiled rice.
-Double the sauce and use the other half to stir-fry vegetables.
+Make it a healthy Asian dinner recipe, by doubling the chicken marinade and using the other half to stir-fry vegetables.
 This is an absolute time-saving method that I recommended for scrambled tofu stir fry, too.

-This is a very easy way to tenderize boneless chicken breasts.
+Velvetting is a very easy way to tenderize boneless chicken breasts, especially when you want to stir-fry.
 After a bit of research and trying various techniques from brining to soaking, I found this to be the most effective.
 You will be blown away by the difference it makes to the chicken breast!

 Clean and chop the chicken breast into 1-1/2 inch cubes.
 For every 250 grams of chicken, add 1 teaspoon of baking soda.
 Mix well and allow it to soak.
 After 20 to 30 minutes, rinse the chicken a couple of times.
 That’s it!
 Your chicken is now tenderized and ready to be stir-fried, baked, sauteed, or whatever you want to do with it.

 This not only works for stir-fries like the chicken in fried Bee hoon recipe or stir-fried chicken with red rice but also for other forms of cooking boneless, skinless chicken breasts like easy baked chicken breasts.
-Since baked breasts are already tender and juicy, you may not find much of a difference, but it makes a WORLD of difference to stir-fried chicken!
+Since these baked breasts are already tender and juicy, you may not find much of a difference, but it makes a WORLD of difference to marinated chicken stir-fry!

 - Oyster sauce: This is the secret ingredient that gives this sesame chicken its characteristic mouth-watering flavor, color and saucy consistency.